- Experienced & Award-Winning Representation

 Car Accidents in Temecula

 In order to recover for personal injuries sustained in a car accident, victims usually put forward the argument that the other party involved was negligent and such negligence resulted in their injuries.
 Under California law, people are charged with operating under a duty to exercise the same care that an ordinarily prudent person would exercise when placed in their situation.
 When someone breaches that duty of care through either an affirmative act or an omission when they should instead have acted, they are considered negligent.
-Once a victim demonstrates that a party had a duty and breached it, if they can also prove they suffered actual harm and such harm was caused by the breach then they can successfully show negligence and are entitled to recover damages.What If I Am Partially at Fault for the Car Accident?
+If a victim can show this negligence caused their injuries, they may recover.
+In California, violating a traffic law is considered per se negligence.What If I Am Partially at Fault for the Accident Around Temecula?

 - Medical expenses (past and future);